Pilgrimage to Varanasi

 Proposed Schedule

-Arrival on your own at the hotel (flights arriving before 12 noon), check-in.
+Arrival on your own at the hotel (flights arriving by 1 pm), check-in.

 Getting Around

-When possible we will reach our destinations by boat.
+When possible, we will reach our destinations by boat.
 Taxis and autos cannot negotiate the narrow lanes close to the river, so we will also do a good deal of walking.
-Our hotel’s central location means we need walk no more than 20 minutes at a time.
+Our hotel’s central location means we need to walk for no more than 20 minutes at a time.
 However, the pavement can be uneven, with many steep steps down to the river.
-Weather will be hot.
-One needs to be in good shape to manoeuvre the lanes and ghats of Varanasi.
+The weather will be hot and it will be monsoon.
+In the unlikely event of the river level rising very high, we would adjust our mode of transport.
+One needs to be in good shape to maneuver the lanes and ghats of Varanasi.

 Our Hotel

-Rooms have simple furnishings, a/c, and attached bath.
-Breakfast and dinner included.
+Rooms have simple furnishings, A/C, and an attached bath.
+Breakfast and dinner are included.

 Arrival and Departure

-You would arrive on your own to the hotel.
-Taxis from airport take one to 1½ hours, cost around Rs.
+You would arrive on your own at the hotel.
+Taxis from the airport take one to 1½ hours and cost around Rs.
 2000.

 Our hotel is located in the main market, just 500 meters before Dashashwamedh Ghat.
-Access from airport is by private taxi only, not larger vehicles.
-Road is closed to cars 5 to 8 pm, due to the Ganga arati.
+Access from the airport is by private taxi only, not larger vehicles.
+The road is closed to cars from 5 to 8 pm, due to the Ganga arati.

 Flights